MOSAID: Early Years before IPO (1975-1994)

 During the early years MOSAID was perhaps best known for its reverse engineering reports focused mainly on semiconductor memory devices.
 These reports included complete circuit schematics, floorplans, simulations, extracted device parameters and sometimes critique of the techniques employed.
 The reports found wide use in competitive analysis, patent licensing negotiations, and outright copying of industry leading devices.
 The reverse engineering business was spun off in 1989 as Semiconductor Insights, now TechInsights.
+Other ex-MOSAID reverse engineering staff independently established Chipworks.
+Eventually, in 2016, TechInsights and Chipworks merged.

 In 1982 the SRT-1 (Simple Memory Tester) was introduced.
 This was a benchtop unit within a Tektronix TM504 enclosure which displayed a bitmap on a CRT screen.
 Test patterns were set up with front panel switches and timing parameters adjusted with potentiometers.
 Absolutely no software was required.
 A California subsidiary was subsequently formed for sales and marketing.

 In 1985 the MS2000 series of testers was launched.
 These were also benchtop units but were now controlled by a PC running Microsoft Windows.
 Ease of use was a key selling point with test setup controlled by a point and click graphical interface without the need to write test programs.
 The free-standing MS3400 series was introduced in 1991 to address emerging memory products such as flash and SDRAM.
 In 1997 the higher performance MS4100 series providing full speed testing of SDRAM was launched.